darasus/ai-blog/content/the-best-coding-tips-for-beginners.md

   classes regularly in person or online.
 Find a community of likeminded people who are trying to learn how to code.
 Commit to regularly practicing and follow through with the best way to learn.
+intro: There are plenty of reasons to learn how to code.
+This digital skill gives you the power to create websites, apps or video games from scratch without having to pay someone else to do it for you.
+Not only that, coding can be used in lots of different industries and jobs.
+It’s also a great way to make money online as a side project if you have other ambitions.
+However, if you’ve never coded before it can seem like an impossible challenge.
+It isn’t something you can Google or Netflix your way through — it requires dedication and practice.
+Thankfully, there are plenty of free resources available on the Internet that will help you get started with coding basics and build your skills over time.
+The following article highlights some of the best tips for beginners who want to learn how to code in 2018 and beyond.
 ---

 ## Learn how to code with the basics first